hashicorp/nomad/website/source/docs/jobspec/environment.html.md

 random port mapped to port 5000 inside the container or VM.
 These ports are also exported as environment variables for consistency, e.g. `NOMAD_PORT_5000`.

-Please see the relevant driver documentation for exact details.
+Please see the relevant driver documentation for details.

 ## Meta